babakkhavari/agrodem_plugin/README.md

 	![image6](assets/installation/img/image6.jpg)

-9. After the plugin is installed it appear under the "Plugins" menu with the name HRSL Clustering.
+9. After the plugin is installed it appear under the "Plugins" menu with the name Agrodem.
 It is now ready to use!

 	![image7](assets/installation/img/image7.jpg)